BJFARMER1/.github/profile/README.md

-## Hi there 👋 Welcome to BJFARMER1 gthub page
+## Hi there 👋 Welcome to BJFARMER1 github page

 🙋‍♀️ Bjfarmer organization is aiming at providing software solutions in the agritech field